University of Oregon: Onscreen

 The film National Lampoon's Animal House (1978) was filmed on the university campus and the surrounding area.
 The building used as the exterior of the Delta House (which belonged to the University of Oregon Pi Kappa Alpha chapter) was demolished in 1986, but the interior scenes were shot in the Sigma Nu house, which still stands.
-The Omega house belongs to the Alpha Sigma Phi fraternity and still stands.
+The Omega house belongs to the Phi Kappa Psi fraternity and still stands.
 The sorority house where Bluto climbs the ladder to peek in on the female students was actually the exterior of the Sigma Nu fraternity.
 Other buildings used during filming include Johnson Hall, Gerlinger Hall, Fenton Hall, Carson Hall, and the Erb Memorial Union (EMU).
 The EMU dining facility known as "The Fishbowl" was the site of the famous food-fight scene.
 The Knight Library and the Jordan Schnitzer Museum of Art can also be seen in the movie.